Ian Stanley (golfer): Professional career

-After the tragic accident which injured Jack Newton in July 1983, Stanley, with other businessmen, set up the Jack Newton Trust.
-Stanley travelled around Australia raising money through exhibitions and guest speaking engagements.
-This concluded with a sell-out sportsmen's night held at the Southern Cross Hotel in September 1983.

-In 1983, Stanley was approached by the PGA to take Newton's position on the board where Stanley tried to establish an Accident & Sickness policy for each player; this was voted down in the 1986 PGA annual meeting.

 After turning 50, Stanley joined the European Seniors Tour, and in 2001 he won the PGA Seniors Championship, then the Senior British Open on his way to topping the Order of Merit.
 In total, he has three wins on the European Seniors Tour.

 On retiring from the Senior tour in 2004, Stanley joined golf design and architect firm Thomson Perrett, where his principal design stage was golf greens.
 Stanley also project managed courses in Australia and China.
 The main golf courses in Australia included Ballarat Golf Club, Sandhurst Golf Club, Silverwoods at Yarawonga, Mandalay Golf Club and Manly Golf Club, Sydney (greens and bunker designs).

 Personal life

 Stanley was a director of not-for-profit organisation Tee Up for Kids, which raises money for underprivileged children in Victoria.

 Stanley married his wife, Pam, in 1971.
 They had three daughters.
 Stanley died from cancer on 29 July 2018.